 Our business requires investments in facilities, equipment, R&D and training that are either fixed or difficult to reduce or scale in the short term.
 At the same time, the market for our products is variable and has experienced downturns due to factors such as economic recessions, increased precipitation, uncertain global financial markets, and political changes, many of which are outside our control.
-During periods of reduced product demand, we may experience periods of excess manufacturing capacity, resulting in high overhead, which may cause gross margin, cash flow and profitability to vary in the short and long term.
+During periods of reduced product demand, we may experience higher relative operating costs and excess manufacturing capacity, resulting in high overhead and lower gross margins and causing cash flow and profitability to decline.
 Similarly, while we believe that our existing manufacturing facilities are capable of meeting current demand and demand for the foreseeable future, the continued success of our business depends on our ability to expand our manufacturing, research and development and testing facilities to meet market needs.
 If we are unable to respond timely to an increase in demand, our revenue, gross margin, cash flow and profitability may be adversely affected.